Wannes-Tom-Master/.github/profile/README.md

 # Wannes & Tom - master labs

-In this organisation all master labs that me and my pookie do together are shown.
+In this organisation all master labs that Tom and Wannes make together are grouped.

 ## Labs